AnastasiaYi/low_light/README.md

 ## Data preparation
 The model is trained using the GOT-10k dataset, which can be found at http://got-10k.aitestunion.com/downloads.

-Download the dataset and place the tracking datasets in the ```./MixFormer/data/got10k ``` directory.
+Download the dataset and place the validation part of the dataset in the ```./MixFormer/data/got10k ``` directory.
+The validation set of the GOT-10k dataset is used for training due to memory constraint.

 The directory structure should look like this:
    ```